oliversarmy/oliversarmy.github.io/_posts/2015-7-01-MajoricSystem.md

 ## Majoric - Word Rules

-1. When a consonant grouping occurs that modifies the sound of the initial letter (e.g. br, cl, gr, ll, rs, sh, st, ...), only the first letter is significant.
+1. When a consonant grouping occurs that modifies the sound of the initial letter (e.g. br, cl, gr, ll, mm, sh, st, ...), only the first letter is significant.
 Thus the word "ball" encodes 21 (not 211) and the word "crash" encodes number 30 (not 3708).
 2. Vowels, a e i o u, are significant, but, only when they start a word and only the first vowel. (e.g age is 17, not 175).

 Note: Rule 1 evens out the spread of words for the second digit.

-## Majoric - Optional Word Rules
+## Majoric - Advanced Word Rules

-These rules spread out words for the second digit, as both prefixes are very common.
+The prefixes "un" and "in" are very common.
+The following rules spread out words for the second digit.

-1. Prefixes starting with "un" are treated as a single 6.
-If the next letter is a vowel, it is significant.
-Thus "unify" is encoded as 696.
+3. Prefixes starting with "un" are treated as a single 6.
+The letter after the prefix is significant.
+Thus "unify" is encoded as 696 and "uncle" is encoded as 69.
-2. Prefixes starting with "in" are treated as a single 9.
-If the next letter is a vowel, it is significant.
+4. Prefixes starting with "in" are treated as a single 9.
+The letter after the prefix is significant.
 Thus "inability" is encoded as 91251.

 ## Majoric - Name, Action, Object Rules (for 2 digit numbers)

-1. Names are created in the same ways as the Dominic system, with the first letter of the names (i.e. first and last name) representing a one digit number (and thus a two digit number when combined).
+5. Names are created in the same ways as the Dominic system, with the first letter of the names (i.e. first and last name) representing a one digit number (and thus a two digit number when combined).
-2. Actions and objects are created in a similar way as the Major system, but with words of any length.
+6. Actions and objects are created in a similar way as the Major system, but with words of any length.
 Only the first two significant letters are used, when actions and objects are being associated with a person representing a two digit number (as is the case in the example below).